-Improving mental performance often includes adding things into your daily life and routine, such as the case with nootropics and smart drugs.
+Improving mental performance often includes adding things into your daily life and routine, such as the case with nootropics and smart enhancers.
 Biohackers are notorious for adding new technologies, lifestyle habits, and supplements to improve their mental performance.

 At times, it is additive to remove things from our daily life to optimize our brain.
 One practice exemplifies this the most: fasting.